casvie/MyGit/README.md

-this is a branch.Testing how to use.
+this is a README.Testing how to use.